luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 The design of the experiment was one of the most important steps of the experimental setup.
 During the design phase, we contemplated and debated between various approaches to perform the experiment.
 The choice of approach affects the implementation and results of the experiment, hence they needed to be critically discussed and justified.

 #### <u>Frequency of Scrolling</u>
 The design of the experiment also tries to mimic the actions of users, while keeping it consistent so that it's scientifically measurable and reproducible.
-An example of this choice was the frequency of scrolling - non-randomized (scrolling consistently after every two, five, and 10 seconds).
+An example of this choice was the frequency of scrolling - non-randomized (scrolling consistently after every two, five, and ten seconds).
 In reality, the frequency of scrolling depends on different factors (attention capture of the video, user preference, network constraints, etc.) and is hence naturally random.
 However, to attain scientific basis for our experiments, we chose to make scrolling consistent.
 This allows us to evaluate the impact of the pace of the content consumption as well.

 #### <u>Platform Selection</u>
 Initially, we chose to measure the energy consumption of scrolling Instagram Reels and YouTube Shorts.
 However, the former was found to not allow an anonymous user to scroll more than four videos on their web application.
 This is not enough to get reliable measurements.
 Since each experiment needed to be isolated from the others, we opted to not log in to an account.
 Therefore, Instagram tests had to be dropped.
 Instead, we focused on YouTube Shorts and TikTok.